modir/using-laminas-framework-book/version2/docs/doctrine.md

 public method that will contain business logic of adding `Post` entity to database and associating it with one or several `Tag` entities.

-I> The `PostManager` service will contain business logic of the *Blog* sample.
+> The `PostManager` service will contain business logic of the *Blog* sample.
 This business logic includes, but not limited to, adding new post to the blog.

 Create the *PostManager.php* file inside the *Service* directory under the module's